Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: MHD Tests

-On \textit{Frontier} Cholla updates $2.04\times10^8$ cells per second per GPU when running with a single GPU.
-On 74,088 GPUs, nearly the entirety of \textit{Frontier}, Cholla performs $1.67\times10^8$ cell updates per second per GPU, with a weak scaling efficiency of 82.2\%.
-The 74,088 GPU run updated a total of $1.24\times10^{13}$ cells per second on a total grid size of $19,278^3$ cells.
-This performance is comparable to other similar optimized GPU codes (see e.g. Figures 9 and 10 in \cite{parthenon_2023})\footnote{Note that the weak scaling plots in \cite{parthenon_2023} are normalized to single node performance, not single GPU performance, and they report performance for a 2nd order hydrodynamic solver, not MHD.}
+On \textit{Frontier} Cholla updates $2.36\times10^8$ cells per second per GPU when running with a single GPU.
+The single-GPU performance is comparable on NVIDIA hardware: an NVIDIA V100 GPU achieved 160 million cell updates per second, and an A100 achieved 259 million cell updates per second.
+On 74,088 GPUs, nearly the entirety of \textit{Frontier}, Cholla performs $1.89\times10^8$ cell updates per second per GPU, with a weak scaling efficiency of 82.2\%.
+The 74,088 GPU run updated a total of $1.40\times10^{13}$ cells per second on a total grid size of $19,278^3$ cells.
+This performance is comparable to other similar optimized GPU codes (see e.g. Figures 9 and 10 in \cite{parthenon_2023}).\footnote{Note that the weak scaling plots in \cite{parthenon_2023} are normalized to single node performance, not single GPU performance, and they report performance for a 2nd order hydrodynamic solver, not MHD.}

-With a single MPI rank there is no communication overhead, as no halo cells need to be exchanged.
+With a single MPI rank there is negligible communication overhead as no halo cells need to be exchanged between GPUs; the only boundary update required is to copy halo cell values from one location in GPU memory to another.
+This update is very fast, and accounts for $\sim 0.6\%$ of total runtime on a single rank.
 As the number of ranks grows the MPI overhead quickly stabilizes at around 15ms with a moderate increase when running on the full size of \textit{Frontier}.
 Perhaps most importantly, the VL+CT integrator scales almost perfectly and takes up most of the time on each time step, dominating over the MPI communication time by nearly a factor of 10.
-Overall these tests demonstrate that Cholla has excellent weak scaling up to the full size of \textit{Frontier}.
+The very slightly imperfect weak scaling of the integrator, which has no MPI communication, is due to GPU-to-GPU variance; as the number of GPUs increases the standard deviation in runtime for a single time step increases.
+Since all processes must wait for the slowest one to complete before beginning the next boundary exchange, this naturally leads to a few percent decrease in efficiency on these scales.
+Overall these tests demonstrate that Cholla has excellent weak scaling up to the full size of \textit{Frontier}, over 74,000 GPUs.

+\textbf{Strong scaling is also an important metric in determining the optimally sized problem per GPU}.
+Cholla's strong scaling performance (Figure \ref{fig:scaling-strong}) is close to ideal up to 32 GPUs (80\% strong scaling efficiency) and does not drop below 50\% until 256 GPUs.
+Strong scaling plateaus at around 512 GPUs, where the problem size per GPU is $58^3$ cells.
+Running with a typical number of cells ($128^3 - 256^3$) to balance wall-time versus efficiency, we suffer at most a $\approx55\%$ drop in efficiency.
+(In this strong scaling plot the closest problem size to $128^3$ is the 64 GPU test, which has $115^3$ cells per GPU and a strong scaling efficiency of 67.2\%)